The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 ## preval PPV

-How come that only 9% of positives have the disease in the low prevalence setting even though the test captures well (99%) both the true positives and the true negatives?
+Here, Bayes rule shows that the disease prevalence has a dramatic effect on PPV.
+How come that only 9% of individuals with a positive test result have the disease in the low prevalence setting even though the test captures well (99%) both the true positives and the true negatives?
 Let’s consider 10,000 individuals.
 Out of them, only 10 have \(D\).
 Assume all those 10 test positive due to high sensitivity of the test.
 The remaining 9990 do not have \(D\).
 But out of them 1%, i.e., ~100 still test positive.
 Thus, out of all 110 positive tests, only 10 (~9%) were true positives and 100 (~91%) were false positives.

 Using terminology from the previous lectures, we may formulate this result as saying that the FDR of this screening procedure is about 91% when prevalence is 0.1% and about 8.4% when prevalence is 10%.
 In particular, the practical usefulness of the test strongly depends on the population screened, and Bayes rule is the way to determine exactly how.